Tag

 Outside, Rhea crossed over Chavez and sat on a cement bridge railing.

-Half an hour later, the ME gently carted three small body bags out.
+Half an hour later, the ME carted three small body bags out.
 He glanced across the street as he closed the back of the morgue van.
 He saw Rhea.
 He raised one hand in a small, inconspicuous wave.
 She did the same, acknowledging the solidarity.
 He was the only one who contacted her after her back-seat bust by Vice nine and a half weeks ago and her subsequent temporary expulsion for “indecent behavior”.

 Four minutes into his search, he had a name: Leland Hays.

-Peanut Butter Cups
+Peanut Butter Cups Downtown

 By | Serial | No Comments

-Fifty-four year old Leland Hays was aging well.
-But then again, it was LA.
-In his mind, he was thirty two and after years of Juvederm injections, botox and a chin implant, he looked about forty four.
-Still hot enough to get cool girls.
-Right then on the showroom floor of his furniture warehouse, he was bending a boyish young Thai waitress over the end of an antique platform bed he’d just imported from China and slamming her from behind.
-Then he bent her over an Indonesian loveseat, then a Moroccan chaise until he finally came in her over an oversized ottoman sadly re-upholstered in a purple and gold polyester damask.
+Fifty-four year old Leland Hays felt like he was aging well.
+After twenty two years of Juvederm, Sculptra, botox, two peels, an eyelid lift and a chin implant, he looked about forty four – still hot enough to get cool girls.
+Right then on the showroom floor of his furniture warehouse, he was bending a boyish young Thai waitress over the end of an antique platform bed he’d just imported from Mongolia and slamming her from behind.
+Next he bent her over an Indonesian loveseat, then a Moroccan chaise until he finally came in her over an oversized ottoman sadly re-upholstered in a purple and gold polyester damask.
 Not his best piece.
-He loved antiques.
-Though these pieces he imported were faux-antiques, they were mostly still beautiful and people in LA paid a decent price for them.
+He loved antiques and though these pieces were almost-antiques, they were mostly still beautiful and people in LA paid a decent price for them.

-The waitress was quiet the whole time.
-He liked that.
-He’d told her that if she was quiet, he’d give her a present.
-She did make some noise when she unwrapped a peanut butter cup and ate it when she was bent over the chaise but other than that, she was good.
-He let her pick out a small punched tin Mexican light for her apartment before kicking her out.
+Hays liked just hearing the sound of his own self at play so he’d told the waitress to keep quiet, if she did, he’d give her a present.
+She did make some noise unwrapping a peanut butter cup and eating it when she was bent over the chaise but other than that, she was good.
+He let her pick out a small punched tin Mexican lamp for her apartment before kicking her out.

 He knew she knew the answer so he told her he did.
 “Why?” he asked her, “What’s going on?”